 Minnesota operates two residential academies for deaf and blind students in Faribault.
 The academies are both public schools and state institutions and annually serve more than 500 students through residential programs, summer school, preschool programs, and outreach efforts.
-In fiscal year 2014, the Minnesota State Academy for the Blind enrolled approximately 47 full-time pupils, and the Minnesota State Academy for the Deaf enrolled approximately 135 full-time pupils.
+In fiscal year 2016, the Minnesota State Academy for the Blind enrolled 46 full-time pupils, and the Minnesota State Academy for the Deaf enrolled 117 full-time pupils.

 The budget for the Minnesota State Academy for the Deaf and Blind (MSA) is primarily funded through direct state appropriations, but also includes funding from some other school finance formulas as well.
 The MSA counts its students for purposes of compensatory revenue and this amount is paid directly from MDE to the MSA.
 The MSA also receives funding for the costs of one-to-one instructional staff (aides or licensed staff) from the state special education formula and uses the tuition bill back formula to charge any unreimbursed costs for the one-to-one staff back to the resident district.
 If the MSA's student enrollment exceeds 175 students, the MSA receives the general education basic formula allowance for each student in excess of 175 students.
-For fiscal year 2014, the MSA received about \$238,000 in federal funding, \$338,000 in general education revenue, and \$2.2 million from the state special education formulas for one-to-one staff (including the tuition bill back amount from the resident districts).
+For fiscal year 2016, the MSA received about \$222,000 in federal funding, \$233,000 in compensatory revenue, and \$2.6 million from the state special education formulas for one-to-one staff (including the tuition bill back amount from the resident districts).